 The country and equity selection will be driven by the relative attractiveness of individual equity securities across the investable universe.
-The key factors in determining attractiveness will be the Manager's assessment of valuation, dividend yield, sustainability of earnings and liquidity.
+The key factors in determining attractiveness will be the Investment Manager's assessment of valuation, dividend yield, sustainability of earnings and liquidity.
 In determining an appropriate valuation for a security, account will be taken of the various risks inherent within the business including the political stability of the country in which the issuer is domiciled or from which it derives a significant proportion of its earnings.

 In managing the Sub-Fund, the Investment Manager will endeavour to achieve the investment objective through a reasonably concentrated equity selection process.
 The Investment Manager will actively manage the Sub-Fund and hence vary the allocation to countries, sectors and individual securities over time.
-The Sub-Fund may also invest in equities domiciled in emerging markets.
+This is not a buy and hold portfolio management strategy.